newrelic/newrelic_mysql_java_plugin/README.md

     $ mkdir /path/to/newrelic-plugin
     $ cd /path/to/newrelic-plugin
     $ tar xfz newrelic_mysql_plugin*.tar.gz

+## Create MySQL User if necessary
+The MySQL plugin requires a MySQL user with limited privileges.
+To use the New Relic default, run the following SQL file.
+`$ mysql -uroot -p < mysql_user.sql`

+*You can choose to use a different MySQL user name and password. see MYSQL.TXT for more info.*

 ## Configuring your Agent Environment
 The New Relic plugin for MySQL runs an agent process to collect and report MySQL metrics to New Relic.
 Configure your New Relic license and MySQL databases.